 It is down to its last few copies on Amazon at the moment!
-I have read that each installment has been more succesful then the previous, which is unusual for films.
+I have read that each instalment has been more successful than the previous, which is unusual for films.
 Usually the law of diminishing returns applies there.

 FUNF FREUNDE 4 (FAMOUS FIVE), 2015

 And we are firmly stuck in a time loop, with a fourth film to the series.

 Bernhard, the father of Julian, Dick and Anne, organized an exhibition to Egypt.
 There, they discover attempted burglary of an old gold amulet.
 So they fly with Elena, a colleague of their father, to Cairo.
 In Cairo Julian’s father falls into a trap and is then accused of theft.
 Until the trial, he goes to jail.
 The five are trying to prove the innocence of Bernhard and take Auni, a young pickpocket to help.
 This raises the question of whether they can liberate Bernhard.